bordjoski/zkp-fsh/README.md

 Agreement is valid when generated with at least 128-bit prime number.\
 By default it uses 1024-bit prime number and has default strength 1.

-Example of initialization of agreement with 512-bit prime number and strength 1.5:\
+Example of initialization of agreement with 512-bit prime number and given strength 1.5:\
 `const agreement = await zkpfsh.Agreement.generateAgreement(512, 1.5);`

 Strength can be in range 1 - 2 and it affects size of the proof (produced by Client) and size of the proof request (produced by Verifier), meaning that bit length of the proof in the case of Client (or bit length of the proof request in the case of Verifier) devided by bit length of agreement is equal to given strength multiplied by 8